-Comparison of various technical measures for controlling nitrogen loss from tomato-grown soil in greenhouse facilities
+Comparison of various technical measures for controlling nitrogen leaching from tomato-grown soil in greenhouse facilities

-• Tomatoes are the largest vegetable in China.
-The soils in which the tomato is grown experience heavy nitrogen loss owing to the application of large amounts of nitrogen fertilizer and irrigation, which aggravate nitrate pollution of the groundwater.
-To effectively reduce soil nitrogen loss caused by excessive nitrogen application and irrigation in tomato production facilities, we compared various control methods in this study by integrating physical barrier materials, fertilizer synergists, enzyme preparations, microbial preparations, and other products with fertilizer application technologies developed by the national key research and development plan project of China “Nitrogen and Phosphorus Pollution Load Reduction Technology and Product Development in Agricultural Facilities.”
-The best control technology was then developed to provide a reference for controlling soil nitrogen loss in vegetable fields.
-In this study, conventional fertilization (FP), optimal fertilization (OPT), physicochemical regulation (PCT), biological ecological regulation (BET), water and fertilizer regulation (WRT), and comprehensive regulation (CRT) were compared by applying physical barrier materials, fertilizer enhancers, enzyme preparations, microbial preparations, and other products that can prevent and control soil nitrogen loss.
-The tomato yield, soil nitrogen loss, and soil nitrogen form as well as the economic benefits of growing tomatoes with the different methods were determined.
-The methods were compared and screened for the best in controlling soil nitrogen loss.
-The results showed that OPT and FP yielded the same amount of tomatoes, whereas CRT yielded significantly higher amounts than those obtained from FP, OPT, or BET treatments (P < 0.05).
-The tomato yields of soils treated with PCT, BET, WRT, and CRT were respectively 4.70%, 2.05%, 7.93%, and 9.28% higher than that of the soil treated with FP.
-The CRT treatment resulted in the highest net income, followed by the WRT, PCT, and BET treatments, whereas the FP treatment had the lowest net income.
-The FP treatment furnished the highest total nitrogen content (114.8 kg∙hm−2) in soil leachate, which was 25.6%, 35.6%, 34.5%, 40.5%, and 40.9% higher than those of the OPT, PCT, BET, WRT, and CRT treatments, respectively.
-The nitrate nitrogen loss from the FP treatment was the highest (49.0 kg∙hm−2), being significantly higher than those from the other treatments (31.5%–49.2%), whereas that from the CRT treatment was the lowest.
-The FP treatment resulted in the highest organic nitrogen loss (65.8 kg∙hm−2), which was 21.2%, 37.7%, 31.5%, 38.0%, and 34.7% more than those from the OPT, PCT, BET, WRT, and CRT treatments, respectively.
-Organic nitrogen and nitrate nitrogen losses respectively accounted for 55.2%–62.9% and 36.7%–44.6% of total nitrogen losses in the different treatments, whereas ammonium nitrogen accounted for less than 0.5%.
-In the soil treated with FP, the nitrate nitrogen content in the 0–100 cm layer was lower than that in the soil treated with OPT, and the ammonium nitrogen content was lower than that in the soils treated with WRT and CRT.
-Moreover, the nitrate nitrogen content in the 20–100 cm layer was in the order of WRT > CRT > BET > PCT.
-In conclusion, in terms of both economic and environmental benefits, water and fertilizer regulation would be the best technology for controlling soil nitrogen loss in tomato cultivation facilities.
+• Tomatoe is the vegetable with the largest planting area in China.
+The soils in which the tomato is grown experience heavy nitrogen leaching owing to the application of large amounts of nitrogen fertilizer and irrigation, which aggravate nitrate pollution of the groundwater.
+To effectively reduce soil nitrogen leaching caused by excessive nitrogen application and irrigation in tomato production facilities, we compared various control methods in this study by integrating physical barrier materials, fertilizer synergists, enzyme preparations, microbial preparations, and other products with fertilizer application technologies developed by the National Key Research and Development Project of China “Nitrogen and Phosphorus Pollution Load Reduction Technology and Product Development in Agricultural Facilities”.
+The best control technology was then developed to provide a reference for controlling soil nitrogen leaching in vegetable fields.
+In this study, six treatments, which were conventional fertilization (FP), optimal fertilization (OPT), physicochemical regulation (PCT), bioecological regulation (BET), water and fertilizer regulation (WRT) and comprehensive regulation (CRT), were set up to control soil ntrogen leaching.
+The FP treatment used 18 t∙hm−2 of chiken manure with 50% organic matter content, and the application rates of chemical fertilizers N, P2O5 and K2O were 225 kg∙hm−2, 150 kg∙hm−2 and 450 kg∙hm−2.
+The total irrigation amount was 2700 m3∙hm−2.
+Under OPT treatment, same amount of commercial organic fertilizer with 60% organic matter content was used, and application amount of chemical fertilizer were ajusted.
+Compared to OPT treatment, physical barrier blocks and nitrification inhibitors (dicyandiamide) were used under PCT treatment, enzyme preparations and microbial preparations were added under BET treatment, fertilizer synergists (DY-ET100) was added under WRT treatment, and all the addtitions above were added under CRT treatment.
+Tomato yield, soil nitrogen leaching and nitrogen form in the leachat as well as the economic benefits from farmland growing tomatoes under different treatments were determined.
+The methods were compared and screened for the best in controlling soil nitrogen leaching.
+The results showed that tomatoes yield under OPT and FP treatments were similar, while tomatoes yield under CRT treatment was significant higher than that under FP, OPT and BET treatments.
+Compared to FP treatment, tomato yields under PCT, BET, WRT and CRT treatments increased by 4.70%, 2.05%, 7.93% and 9.28%, respectively.
+The CRT treatment resulted in the highest total revenue, followed by WRT, PCT and BET treatments, whereas the FP treatment had the lowest total revenue.
+However, WRT treatment showed the highest net income.
+The FP treatment showed the highest total nitrogen content (114.8 kg∙hm−2) in soil leachate, which were 25.6%, 35.6%, 34.5%, 40.5% and 40.9% higher than those of the OPT, PCT, BET, WRT and CRT treatments, respectively.
+The nitrate nitrogen leaching from the FP treatment was the highest (49.0 kg∙hm−2), and nitrate nitrogen leaching under OPT, PCT, BET, WRT and CRT treatments decreasd by 31.5%, 32.7%, 38.4%, 43.9% and 49.2%, respectively.
+The FP treatment resulted in the highest organic nitrogen leaching (65.8 kg∙hm−2), and organic nitrogen leaching under OPT, PCT, BET, WRT and CRT decreased by 21.2%, 37.7%, 31.5%, 38.0% and 34.7%, respectively.
+Organic nitrogen and nitrate nitrogen leaching accounted for 55.2%–62.9% and 36.7%–44.6% of total nitrogen leaching in the different treatments, respectively, whereas ammonium nitrogen accounted for less than 0.5% of total nitrogen leaching.
+Nitrate nitrogen and ammonium nitrogen contents in the 0–100 cm soil layer under FP treatment were both higher than that under OPT treatment.
+Moreover, the nitrate nitrogen content in the 20–100 cm soil layer was in the order of WRT>CRT>BET>PCT>OPT.
+In conclusion, in terms of both economic and environmental benefits, water and fertilizer regulation would be the best technology for controlling soil nitrogen leaching in tomato cultivation facilities.

 • loading